ccyip/taype/README.md

 cabal run shake
 ```

-## Run taype compiler
+## Run the Taype compiler

-We can execute the taype compiler by:
+We can execute the Taype compiler by:

 ``` sh
 cabal run taype -- <arguments to taype>